You are here

-At the end of the Task Force, we will publish a CEPS Task Force Report that will present policy recommendations.
-The report will be based on discussions in the meetings, supplemented by research carried out by the rapporteurs.
-The draft CEPS Task Force Report will be circulated after the second meeting to be discussed and approved by the CEPS Task Force and then published and circulated among EU, member states and international policy makers.
+The Task Force Report presents policy recommendations.
+The report is based on discussions in the meetings, supplemented by research carried out by the rapporteurs.
 The report will contain the general tone and direction of the discussion, but its recommendations do not necessarily reflect a full common position agreed by all members of the Task Force, nor do they necessarily represent the views of the institutions to which the members belong.

 - First Meeting: April 27, 2017

 - Second Meeting: May 31, 2017